 Why Your Furnace Has a Strange Smell

-As the weather gets colder and you switch from cooling to heating your home, you might be worried about weird furnace smells floating in the air.
-Learn what the most common furnace smells mean and how concerned you should be about each one.
+As the weather turns cold and you switch from cooling to heating your home, some homeowners are worried about unusual furnace smells filling the air.
+Learn what the most common furnace smells could mean and how concerned you should be about them.

 The Furnace Smells Musty

-Musty furnace odors almost always indicate mold growth somewhere in the HVAC system.
-To avoid subjecting your family to allergy-inducing mold, address this problem as soon as possible.
+Musty furnace odors usually imply mold growth someplace in the HVAC system.
+To avoid subjecting your family to these microorganisms, address this problem as soon as possible.

-A damp air filter can harbor mold, so eliminating the smell can be as simple as replacing the filter.
-If that doesn’t work, the AC evaporator coil placed near the furnace could be to blame.
-This component gathers condensation, which could trigger mold growth.
-You’ll need a professional’s help to examine and clean the evaporator coil.
-When all else fails, consider investing in air duct cleaning.
-This service removes hidden mold, no matter where it’s growing in your ductwork.
+A damp air filter can harbor mold, so getting rid of the smell can be as straightforward as replacing the filter.
+If that doesn’t help, the AC evaporator coil mounted near the furnace might be the culprit.
+This component collects condensation, which can trigger mold growth.
+You’ll be better off with a professional’s help to inspect and clean the evaporator coil.
+When all else fails, consider requesting air duct cleaning.
+This service eliminates hidden mold, no matter where it’s growing in your ventilation.

-This is one of the most worrisome furnace smells since it most likely indicates a gas leak.
-The utility company includes a useful substance known as mercaptan to the natural gas supply to make leaks easier to detect.
+This is one of the most concerning furnace smells due to the fact that it probably implies a gas leak.
+The utility company puts in a useful substance called mercaptan to the natural gas supply to make leaks more easily detected.

-If you notice a rotten egg smell near your furnace or coming from your vents, switch off the heater immediately.
-If you know where the main gas supply valve is, shut that off too.
-Then, evacuate your home and contact 911, followed by your gas company.
-Don’t enter the house until a professional tells you it’s safe.
+If you detect a rotten egg smell around your furnace or coming from your ductwork, shut off the heater straightaway.
+If you know where the main gas supply valve is located, shut that off also.
+Then, leave the house and call 911, as well as your gas company.
+Don’t go back in the house until a professional tells you it’s safe.

 The Furnace Has a Sour Stench

-If you detect a sour smell that stings your nose while standing near64} the furnace, this could mean the heat exchanger has cracked.
-This vital component safely contains68} combustion fumes, including carbon monoxide, so a crack could pump unsafe levels of CO gas into your home.
+If you discover a sour smell that stings your nose while standing near64} the furnace, this could mean the heat exchanger is cracked.
+This vital component contains68} combustion fumes, including carbon monoxide, so cracks might allow unsafe levels of CO gas into your home.

-Carbon monoxide poisoning has the potential to be fatal, so shut off your furnace right away if you notice a sour odor.
-Then, contact an HVAC professional for an inspection.
+Carbon monoxide poisoning can be deadly, so shut off your furnace immediately if you recognize a sour odor.
+Then, call an HVAC professional for an inspection.
 Consider replacing your furnace if a cracked heat exchanger is to blame.
-For your continued safety going forward, make sure you have functional CO detectors on each floor of your home.
+For your family’s safety going forward, see to it that you have reliable CO detectors on all floors of your home.

 The Furnace Smells Dusty

-When you fire up the furnace for the first time each fall, you can expect a dusty odor to fill the house for a brief moment.
-This is the smell of six months’ worth of dust burning off as the furnace wakes from its summer slumber.
-As long as the smell dissipates within 24 hours, you have nothing to worry about.
+When you fire up the furnace for the first time each fall, you probably expect a dusty odor to fill the house for a few minutes.
+This is the smell of six months’ worth of dust burning up as the furnace wakes up.
+As long as the smell goes away within a day, you have nothing to worry about.

 The Furnace Has a Smoky Smell

-Natural gas, oil and propane furnaces are combustion appliances, so they vent fumes to the exterior.
-A smoky smell can mean the flue is blocked, and now fumes are settling back into your home.
-The odor may permeate the entire house, risking your family’s health if you let it continue.
-So shut down the furnace and contact a professional right away to request furnace repair.
+Natural gas, oil and propane furnaces are combustion appliances, so they vent fumes up and out of your home.
+A smoky smell can mean the flue is clogged, and now fumes are backdrafting into your home.
+The odor might eventually reach the entire house, risking your family’s health if you neglect it.
+So shut down the furnace and contact a professional as soon as you can to request furnace repair.

-Overheating and melting electrical components are the most plausible reason for a burning plastic smell to come from your furnace.
-A failing fan motor is another possibility.
-If you don’t correct the problem, an electrical fire could start, or your furnace could experience irreparable damage.
-Turn off the heating system immediately and call an HVAC technician for help diagnosing and repairing this weird furnace smell.
+Overheating and burned electrical components are the most plausible reason for a burning plastic smell to come from your furnace.
+A malfunctioning fan motor is another common cause.
+If you don’t correct the problem, an electrical fire might start, or your furnace could suffer from irreparable damage.
+Disable the heating system immediately and contact an HVAC technician for help diagnosing and repairing this weird furnace smell.

 The Furnace Has an Oily Smell

-If you own an oil furnace, you could detect this odor if the oil filter becomes clogged.
-Try replacing it to determine if that fixes the problem.
-If the smell lingers for more than a day after completing this step, it could indicate an oil leak.
-You’ll need help from an HVAC expert to fix this problem.
+If you use an oil furnace, you could notice this stench if the oil filter becomes blocked up.
+Try replacing it to see if that addresses the problem.
+If the smell persists for more than 24 hours after taking care of this step, it could indicate an oil leak.
+You should get help from an HVAC professional to handle this problem.

-Sewer gas smells quite similar to rotten eggs, so first rule out the possibility of a natural gas leak.
-If that’s not the problem, the sewer lines could have an issue, such as a dry trap or sewer leak.
-Try pouring water down all your drains, including the basement floor drain, to fill dried-out sewer traps.
+Sewer gas smells quite similar to rotting eggs, so first eliminate the possibility of a natural gas leak.
+If that’s not the source, the sewer lines might have an issue, for example a dry trap or sewer leak.
+Try pouring water down your own drains, including the basement floor drain, to refresh dry sewer traps.
 If the smell persists, you should contact a sewer line repair company.

-When in doubt, contact an HVAC technician to check and repair your furnace.
-At Fras-Air/General Service Experts, we perform complete diagnostic services to pinpoint the problem before repairs begin.
-Then, we suggest the most viable, cost-effective repairs, as well as an up-front estimate for each option.
-Our ACE-certified technicians can resolve just about any heating problem, and we back our work with a 100% satisfaction guarantee for one year.
-For details about why your furnace smells bad or to request furnace repair near you, please contact your local Fras-Air/General Service Experts office today.
+If you’re still uncertain, get in touch with an HVAC technician to assess and repair your furnace.
+At Service Experts Heating, Air Conditioning & Plumbing, we offer thorough diagnostic services to pinpoint the problem before the work begins.
+Then, we suggest the most viable, cost-effective repairs, alongside an up-front estimate for each option.
+Our ACE-certified technicians can handle just about any heating problem, and we back our work with a 100% satisfaction guarantee for one year.
+To learn more about why your furnace smells bad or to request furnace repair near you, please contact your local Service Experts Heating, Air Conditioning & Plumbing office today.

 Savings For You